 Let’s make this official

 Caren Baginski is a writer and 225-hour certified yoga instructor with ten years of yoga experience.
-She teaches results-oriented yoga and mindfulness practices at The Freyja Project, in Denver, CO, and online through her website and YouTube channel.
+She teaches yoga at The Freyja Project, in Denver, CO, and online through her website and YouTube channel.
 In 2016, she co-wrote and co-led a Yoga Alliance certified 200-hour teacher training program.
-She recently became Reiki Level I and II certified.
+She is Reiki Level I and II certified.

 Caren received her training through Denver’s Samadhi Center for Yoga & Meditation and has since taught hundreds of classes in recreation centers, yoga studios and fitness centers.
 Prior to teaching yoga full-time, she was a digital journalist and social media strategist in the home and garden, healthcare, natural foods and non-profit healthy living industries.
 She has freelanced for publications such as Yoga Journal, Natural Foods Merchandiser and HGTV.com.
 She lives in Denver, CO, with her husband, Evan, and papillon dog Willow.